rflechner/SmsServer/README.md

 ## Getting started

+- Download and install the APK from https://github.com/rflechner/SmsServer/releases
 - You can connect your phone to your private WIFI network
 - Run the app
 - Tap on "Start server" button